Do you want to work as an infectious animal disease specialist?

 It is possible to sometimes combine two or more related careers.
 This normally happens when you study and practice a specific main career, but the knowledge and experience gained also help you to have a paying hobby or secondary income career.

 Even though it is important to study to get into some of the animal careers, most of the skills you will need as an infectious disease specialist will be acquired through practice.
 This means that you will learn how to perform some of the daily tasks by actually doing it a few times and learning the steps.

 In some cases entry level internal medicine students (interns or residents) require vigorous hands-on training sessions even before they are allowed to actually perform normal duties.
 These sessions are offered by animal hospitals and research facilities.

-Join the Infectious Animal Disease Specialists Group in STEP 8 to learn more and even interact with the educational institutions that will help you secure your dream career!
+Join the Infectious Animal Disease Specialists Group to learn more and even interact with the educational institutions that will help you secure your dream career!

 Certain animal careers require some form of legal certification to prove that you can indeed do the work, and work with the necessary equipment.